Get

 Final Thoughts

 If you’re reading this as your cat paws at you while demanding to be fed, we’re here to tell you that it is best to get your cat to the vet and ensure there is no underlying health problem that is causing an exaggerated appetite.
 Cats are used to eating multiple small meals a day, so if you are providing enough food and your cat is still hungry, it may be time to assess their health and their current diet.
-If you want to help a stray or feral cat, start by following the tips above, and if they don’t work, speak to your vet or local shelter about the plan of action.
+If you want to help a stray or feral cat, start by following the tips above, and if they don’t work, speak to a vet or local shelter about the plan of action.

 See also: